 3.1 Rights Granted to Customer: The rights granted to Customer shall be subject to Customer's compliance with the terms of this Agreement including, without limitation payment for the Software.
 If Customer has purchased the Software, Enghouse grants to Customer a non-exclusive, non-transferable license (on a perpetual or subscription basis depending on purchase) to install, use and execute the Software in object code form on a per-license basis at the location specified ("Software License").
 The location of the Software use may be changed by Customer from time to time with written notice to Enghouse.
-Software License').
-The location of the Software use may be changed by Customer from time to time with written notice to Enghouse.
-Software License is limited to the site(s), number of seats, concurrent users, agents, servers, ports, devices, managed applications, and/or copies as applicable to the Software of the Software and shall remain in force unless terminated due to expiration or breach of these license grant terms or confidentiality.
-This right does not include permission to grant sub-licenses set forth on application or breach of these license grant terms or confidentiality.
+Software License is limited to the site(s), number of seats, concurrent users, agents, servers, ports, devices, managed applications, and/or copies as applicable to the Software obtained, not to exceed the number of licenses set forth on applicable orders.
+The Software License shall become effective upon delivery of the Software and shall remain in force unless terminated due to expiration or breach of these license grant terms or confidentiality.
 This right does not include permission to grant sub-licenses or otherwise transfer such rights.
 Customer may make copies of the Software for archival purposes only, provided that it retains or affixes the equivalent of Enghouse's proprietary legend and copyrights to the copy.
-Additionally, the Customer may make several copies of the software license, relains exclusive title to and all rights to the Software.
-The Customer and materials, provided pursuant to this Agreement.
+Additionally, the Customer may make several copies of the system documentation, excluding training manuals and materials, provided that they are for internal use only.
+Customer may not reverse engineer, disassemble or otherwise translate the Software License provided pursuant to this Agreement.
 Enghouse, or any third party that owns the Software license, retains exclusive title to and all rights to the Software.
 The Customer acknowledges that the Software and documentation are the property of Enghouse and that the only right that the Customer obtains to the Software is the right of use in accordance with the terms of this Agreement.